 While the ECI is an estimate of your projected income, you’ll still have to declare your company's actual income.
 And unlike the ECI, companies have to file their Form C/C-S even if they are making losses.
 You’ll need to choose between two types of Income Tax forms:

 - Form C

-Generally speaking, Form C-S are easier to file than Form C as it is shortened to just three pages, however, it’s usually only applicable for small companies.
-Here’s all you need to qualify for Form C-S:
+Form C-S is easier to file than Form C as it is only three pages.
+However, it’s usually only applicable for small companies.
+Here is the criteria to qualify for Form C-S: